• Skip to primary navigation

 • App Store/Google account: App-related metadata may reveal your identity.

-• Payment info: If you were to reuse the same card or Apple Pay/Google Pay account, it could expose your identity.
+• Payment info: If you reuse the same card or Apple Pay/Google Pay account, it could expose your identity.

 If you want to return after a ban, you need to disappear and reappear as someone Bumble has never seen before.
-That means every digital trace of your old account must be wiped or replaced through the steps below:
+Here’s how to get back on Bumble after a ban using the reset method:

 Step 1: Get a brand-new phone number